Words: Tom Ward

 We’ve also neglected most of his collaborations with DiCaprio.
-Sure, The Departed finally won him an Academy Award for Best Picture, but it’s difficult to justify its position among the very best of his oeuvre.
+Sure, The Departed finally won him an Academy Award for Best Picture, but it’s difficult to justify a position among the very best of his oeuvre.
 Likewise, The Wolf of Wall Street, while a masterpiece, and thematically keeping with the greed on display in Scorsese’s latest, doesn’t depict the bloody violence of American life the way the director’s best five films do.
 And, should this be a top ten, Raging Bull and The King of Comedy would be assured.

 All of which is to say, don’t @ us.